wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Introducing_DaemonSets.md

 ![](../images/16.3.png)

-The figure shows a DaemonSet that deploys Pods only on Nodes that contain a CUDA-enabled GPU and are labelled with the label gpu: cuda.
+The figure shows a DaemonSet that deploys Pods only on Nodes that contain a CUDA-enabled GPU and are labelled with the label `gpu: cuda`.
 The DaemonSet controller deploys the Pods only on Nodes B and C, but ignores node A, because its label doesn’t match the node selector specified in the DaemonSet.

 {% hint style='info' %}
 NOTE